Cook Islands–New Zealand relations: Cryptocurrency legislation

 In April 2024, the New Zealand Government confirmed it was tracking the Cook Islands's proposed Tainted Cryptocurrency Recovery Bill and discussing the issue with Cook Islands officials.
 The controversial legislation proposed allowing recovery agents to use various means to investigate and find cryptocurrency that may have been used for illegal purposes.
 University of Otago political scientist Professor Robert Patman said the proposed legislation could have implications for New Zealand's constitutional arrangements with the Cook Islands.
 The proposed bill was ultimately scrapped when the Crown Law Office rejected it on the grounds that it was "deeply flawed, unconstitutional and essentially validated criminal activities."

 On 12 November 2025, 1News reported that the Cook Island Parliament was drafting a similar bill, the Cook Islands Cryptocurrency (Ransomware Suppression) Bill 2025, that would allow private agents to hack into accounts suspected of holding tainted cryptocurrency and seize the funds, which would be distributed to victims and used to deter cyber criminals.
 James Little, the principal of the US-based company Drumcliffe which has a stake in deep sea mining in the Cook Islands, played a role in drafting both bills.
 University of Canterbury associate professor and head of Pacific Regional Security Hub Jose Sousa-Santos expressed concern that the proposed legislation would make the Cook Islands a target for organised crime and described it as "state-sanctioned hacking."
 Similarly, a spokesperson New Zealand Foreign Minister Winston Peters expressed concern that the Ransomware Suppression legislation would allow cryptocurrency funds outside of the Cook Islands to be seized and said it had the potential to contravene New Zealand law and security interests.

 Proposed Cook Islands passport

 On 23 December 2024, New Zealand Foreign Minister Winston Peters rebuffed a proposal by Cook Islands Prime Minister Mark Brown for the Cook Islands to have its own passport while retaining New Zealand citizenship.
 Cook Islands cultural leader and carver Mike Tavioni criticised the Cook Islands government's lack of public consultation on the passport issue and the implications of losing New Zealand citizenship.
 On 6 February 2025, Brown formally abandoned the Cook Islands passport proposal after failing to convince the New Zealand government it would not affect the island state's constitutional relationship with New Zealand.

-2024 Estlink incident
+2024-25 misuse of the Cook Islands' shipping registry

 In late December 2024, New Zealand raised concerns with the Cook Islands government about its shipping registry being used to help the Russian shadow fleet circumvent international sanctions following the 2024 Estlink 2 incident.

+In late November 2025, The New Zealand Herald reported that over 100 ships accused of transporting oil to Iran and Russia in violation of international sanctions had flown the Cook Islands flag as a flag of convenience, taking advantage of the island state's private shipping register.
+This sparked alarm from several of New Zealand's Western allies and strained relations between New Zealand the Cook Islands government.